 Your Doctor may recommend a course of oral antibiotics along with a suitable skin care regime.

 A monthly visit with your Dermatology Doctor will be required and frequent blood tests are needed to monitor the progress of the treatment.
 Treatment courses are generally 6 months but may be much longer.
-Anxiety or depression can be triggered by roaccutane and patients with a family history of anxiety/depression are more likely to develop same.
-If a female patient gets pregnant on roaccutane this will required an abortion/termination of pregnancy because of the serious abnormalities that the unborn child will develop.
-Any female of child-bearing age should be on a double form of contraception during the course and contraception needs to be continued for 6 weeks after stopping roaccutane.
+Anxiety or depression can be triggered and patients with a family history of anxiety/depression are more likely to develop same.
+If a female patient gets pregnant on this drug this will required an abortion/termination of pregnancy because of the serious abnormalities that the unborn child will develop.
+Any female of child-bearing age should be on a double form of contraception during the course and contraception needs to be continued for 6 weeks after stopping the drug.

-Drinking alcohol on roaccutane can seriously affect the liver so should be avoided.
-Patients who exercise a lot can experience severe muscle aches/pains on roaccutane and may have to reduce to stop exercising while on roaccutane.
+Drinking alcohol while on medication can seriously affect the liver so should be avoided.
+Patients who exercise a lot can experience severe muscle aches/pains may have to reduce to stop exercising while on the drug.

-Roaccutane causes extreme sensitivity to sunlight/light and long-term redness and broken veins can develop after a course of roaccutane All patients must wear a daily sunscreen and re-apply throughout the day and certain other products will be recommended by your Doctor while on roaccutane.
+It can extreme sensitivity to sunlight/light and long-term redness and broken veins can develop after a course.
+All patients must wear a daily sunscreen and re-apply throughout the day and certain other products will be recommended by your Doctor while on the drug.

-It is worth mentioning here that Roaccutane is a widely prescribed drug for acne and most patients experience very few problems but it has to be prescribed appropriately by your Dermatology Doctor.
+It is worth mentioning here that this drug is a widely prescribed drug for acne and most patients experience very few problems but it has to be prescribed appropriately by your Dermatology Doctor.

 There is a wide variety of other treatments to treat acne.
 Skin peels, IPL (blue light), pulsed dye laser, Scarlet RF, medical microneedling are among the treatments offered for acne and acne scarring( see under treatments section).
 These treatments are very effective and often used in combination and/or with anti-acne drugs to improve texture and scarring.
 The treatments are also an alternative for patients who do not wish to take drugs.